 Sam Stolper is an environmental and energy economist.
 His research, teaching, and writing are aimed at the design and implementation of environmental policy that is both efficient and equitable.
 He teaches courses on this subject to graduate students at SEAS as well as undergraduates in the Program in the Environment (PitE).
 Prior to joining SEAS, Sam was a postdoctoral associate at MIT, jointly through the Department of Economics and the Center for Energy and Environmental Policy Research (CEEPR).
-He received a Ph.D. in public policy from Harvard University and a B.S. in biomedical engineering from Brown University.
+He received a Ph.D. in public policy in 2016 from Harvard University and a B.S. in biomedical engineering in 2006 from Brown University.

 - Harvard Environmental Economics Program Discussion Paper 16-70 (May 2016)

-"Pass-Through of Firm-Specific Cost Shocks: Evidence from Spanish Gas Stations", joint with Richard Sweeney.
+- "Pass-Through of Firm-Specific Cost Shocks: Evidence from Spanish Gas Stations", joint with Richard Sweeney.

 - Taiebat, Morteza, Samuel Stolper, and Ming Xu (2019).
 "Forecasting the Impact of Connected and Automated Vehicles on Energy Use: A Microeconomic Study of Induced Travel and Energy Rebound."
 Applied Energy 247: 297-308.

 - Do, Quy-Toan, Shareen Joshi, and Samuel Stolper (2018).
 "Can Environmental Policy Reduce Infant Mortality?
 Evidence from the Ganga Pollution Cases."
 Journal of Development Economics 133: 306-325.